Just the FAQs…

 - Ensuring waiting spaces are large enough to allow for physical distancing

-- Reduced physical paperwork, more digital paperwork
+- Reduced physical paperwork, use digital paperwork instead

 - No shared paper sides